 Laboratory experience accompanying NSC 358.

-Corequisites: Registration in NSC 358 is required.
+Corequisites: Concurrent registration in NSC 358 is required.
 Offered: Fall.
-Special Notes: Carries cross-credit in biology.
+Special Notes: This course carries cross-credit in biology.

 NSC 493 • Literature Review in Neuroscience 1 Credit